gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 .. admonition:: Tasks

     #.
-Write code, using a short delay of 200ms, to show 99.94, then clear the screen for 1 sec.
+Write an image sentence using an image list that asks if you are sad.
     #.
-Write code, using a short delay of 150ms, to show 5.64, then clear the screen for half a sec.
+Write an image sentence using an image list that encourages joy.
+    #.
+Write an image sentence using an image list that translates as "Are you surprised to be confused?"

     .. dropdown::